Lapin0t/phd-manuscript/main/04_ogs.typ

   pat(base.fst & := ogs.apply th (sigma th i)[ctx.rcatl] th o th (ctx.rcatr compose sub.var),
       base.snd & := sigma[ctx.rcatl]) $

-Note that this definition crucially requires that values has a pointed renaming structure.
+Note that this definition crucially requires that the syntax of values has a pointed renaming structure.
 Indeed, both variables and renamings are used to weaken the assignment part of the state and to "synthesize" the filling assignment passed to $ogs.apply$.
 As noted above, the second apply operator is indeed superfluous.